-Building work under the Code
+Building work under

 - Any of the following activities when relating to buildings, structures or works that, permanently or not, form part of the land: